 - 31. Both cities are located in the Atacama Desert, and consequently have very dry conditions.
 However, the entire region has been affected by intense mudflows caused by flash floods generated by unusual heavy rain.
 The area is extremely dry and devoid of vegetation; therefore, the hard ground cannot absorb unusual rain. - 32.
-The strongest mudflow recorded was in 1991 and was caused by unexpected and sporadic heavy rain (recorded rainfall about 42 mm).
+The strongest mudflow recorded was in 199119 and was caused by unexpected and sporadic heavy rain (recorded rainfall about 42 mm).
 The balance was 91 dead,16 missing persons, 8,000 refugees and about USD 71 million in losses (ONEMI, 1994; Melin, 2011).
-The most recent mudflows occurred in March 2015 in Taltal, and August 2015 in Tocopilla.
+The most recent mudflows occurred in March 2015 in Taltal, and August 2015 in Tocopilla20.
 The March 2015 event affected southern Peru and northern Chile.
 Campamentos are more vulnerable to mudflows because they tend to locate on the hillsides. - 33.
 Vargas & Ortlieb (1997) found records of seven events of heavy and intense rain between 1916 and 1991.
-In all cases Antofagasta was flooded, but five times mudflows developed.
-Garreud & Rutllant (1996) and Vargas et al., (2000) found that the unusual rain episodes which produce
+In all cases Antofagasta was flooded, but five times mudflows developed21.
+Garreud & Rutllant (1996) and Vargas et al., (2000) found that the unusual rain episodes which produce mudflows are linked to ENSO conditions.
+Liberto (2015) explain the conditions that generated the 2015 event. - 34.
+After the 1991 mudflow, protection works were built in priority gorges of Antofagasta22 and in Taltal.
+Taltal was supposed to be protected with the existing infrastructure.
+However, in March

-&lt;sup>19 There were mudflows in three coastal cities of the Antofagasta region: Antofagasta, Taltal and Tocopilla.
+19 There were mudflows in three coastal cities of the Antofagasta region: Antofagasta, Taltal and Tocopilla.

-&lt;sup>20 A coastal city located about 200 km north of Antofagasta.
+20 A coastal city located about 200 km north of Antofagasta.
 The 2015 mudflow killed three people and 830 people had to be evacuated.

-&lt;sup>21 i.e., August 1930, June 1940, May 1982, July 1987 and June 1991.
+21 i.e., August 1930, June 1940, May 1982, July 1987 and June 1991.